 • Rooms with hot and cold spots.

-ENERGY STAR also recommends having mini-splits in homes with special challenges, including:
+ENERGY STAR also suggests having mini-splits in residences with atypical challenges, such as:

 • Costly electric heat from baseboards, wall heaters or radiators.

-In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over settings from room to room, because of zoned mini-split technology.
+When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over temperatures from room to room, due to zoned mini-split technology.

-From helping you select the best model to professionally installing it, our specialists at Redhawk Heating & Air Conditioning can take care of all your mini-split installation needs.
-Reach us at 432-237-0168 now to find out how a mini-split system can make your house more comfortable and to request your free estimate!
+From helping you select the ideal model to knowledgeably installing it, our professionals at Redhawk Heating & Air Conditioning can take care of all your mini-split installation needs.
+Call us at 432-237-0168 now to discover how a mini-split system can make your house more comfortable and to receive your free estimate!